Leyu-Liu/leyu-liu.github.io/_pages/about.md

 # About me
 Hello and welcome to my homepage!

 I am Leyu Liu (刘乐雨), a 5th year Ph.D.
-Candidate in Chemistry at Tsinghua University (THU), Beijing, advised by Prof. [Hai Xiao](https://xiaogroup-tsinghua.github.io/) & Prof. [Jun Li](http://www.junlilab.org/index.html).
+Candidate in [Chemistry](https://www.chem.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/) (THU), Beijing, advised by Prof. [Hai Xiao](https://xiaogroup-tsinghua.github.io/) & Prof. [Jun Li](http://www.junlilab.org/index.html).

 I have a deep passion for various aspects of theoretical and computational heterogeneous catalysis, focusing on uncovering reaction mechanisms, establishing structure-performance relationships, and contributing to the rational design of efficient catalysts.
-My current research primarily centers around the theoretical modeling of elementary steps in electrochemical reactions, including the CO2 reduction reaction (CO2RR), hydrogen evolution reaction (HER), and nitrogen reduction reaction (NRR).
+My current research primarily centers around the theoretical modeling of elementary steps in electrochemical reactions, including the CO<sub>2</sub> reduction reaction (CO<sub>2</sub>RR), hydrogen evolution reaction (HER), and nitrogen reduction reaction (NRR).
 I employ grand-canonical Density Functional Theory (GC-DFT) methods to explore these intricate processes, with a specific emphasis on understanding their electron transfer kinetics under electrochemical conditions.

 Furthermore, I am intrigued by the impact of catalyst restructuring and the interfacial microenvironment (surface coverages, adsorption sites or electrolyte effects) on reaction activity and selectivity.
 I utilize constant-potential ab initio molecular dynamics, global optimization algorithms, and chemical bonding analysis to delve into these aspects.